 • Your current employer sponsors the 401(k) plan in question (a former employer 401(k) requires an RMD after age 70 ½.

 • Your plan allows for it.

 • You are not a 5% or more owner of the company.
-(Owners holding 5% or more are required to take RMDs beginning at age 70.5.)
+Owners holding 5% or more are required to take RMDs beginning at age 70 ½.

 There is, however, a way to prevent the need for an RMD from a plan you have with a prior employer; when still actively working and eligible for a current employer’s plan.
 If you have more than one 401(k) and your plan allows for rollovers, it may be possible to consolidate all 401(k) funds into the 401(k) of your current employer, allowing you to delay RMDs on all of the funds in the following year, if the other exceptions apply.
 This will also simplify RMD planning once you retire by minimizing the number of different RMD distributions you must calculate and take.

 This information is not intended to be tax or legal advice, and it may not be relied upon for the purpose of avoiding any federal or state tax penalties.
-Securities and advisory services offered through Cetera Advisors LLC, member FINRA/SIPC.
+Roger Green is an Investment Advisor Representative offering securities and advisory services through Cetera Advisors LLC, member FINRA/SIPC.
 Roger’s office is located at 3700 Crestwood Parkway Duluth, GA 30096.